nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Example:
 * `createGroup g/blood drive 2024 m/3 4` creates a new group named `blood drive 2024`
-  with the 3rd and 4th persons in the current address book as members.
+  with the 3rd and 4th persons in the current list in view as members.

 ### Adding new members to a existing group : `addToGroup`